moriss/python/README.md

 16th june 24

-You have now clonded this repo to Carl.
+You have now clonde this repo to Carl.
 Your plan is to build this repo whilst following Chuck Severence's course on Python.

 python with doctor buck aka chuck severence